saintskeeper/morgana-agent-protocol/commands/morgana-validate-all.md

-# QVALIDATE Framework - Unified Validation System
+# MORGANA-VALIDATE-ALL Framework - Unified Validation System

-Orchestrates all validation commands (QCHECK, QCHECKF, QCHECKT) for comprehensive quality assurance.
+Orchestrates all validation commands (MORGANA-CHECK, MORGANA-CHECK-FUNCTION, MORGANA-CHECK-TESTS) for comprehensive quality assurance.

 ## Purpose

-Provide a unified validation interface that QDIRECTOR can use to validate task completion across code, functions, and tests.
+Provide a unified validation interface that Morgana Protocol can use to validate task completion across code, functions, and tests.

 ## Unified Validation Architecture